Paidy Checkout

 optional

-URL to a merchant logo that can be displayed in the Checkout app header.
+URL to a logo that displays in the Paidy Checkout app header.

 function